Hablamos Español Insurance Companies We Work With

 What is buy-sell funding?

-It is life insurance that funds a buy-sell agreement, so surviving owners have the cash to buy a deceased owner's share without straining the business or shorting the family.
+It is life insurance that funds a buy-sell agreement, so surviving owners have cash to buy a deceased owner's share without straining the business or shorting the family.

 Do you handle the legal side?